 off road driving

-Easy SUV road and popular mountain bike route See unique, beehive-shaped ovens near the Cochran Townsite.
+This is an easy SUV road and popular mountain bike route.
+See unique, beehive-shaped ovens near the Cochran Townsite.
 This area was closed for a time but is now open.
 Please help keep the area clean.
 The ovens were used in the early 1900s to make coke, a clean-burning fuel used in blast furnaces to produce iron ore.
 Coke was made by baking a mixture of different kinds of coal at high temperature without contact with air.
 This trail is rated difficult for ATVs.
 Open all year except a few weeks a year when military training exercises are in progress.
 Dates of closure are posted at the main entrance at Cottonwood Canyon Road and Mineral Mountain Road.
 The area is closed if red flags are flying.
 A State Trust Land permit is required to ride in this area.
 Call 602-364-2753 for details.
-Moderate.
-Steep climbs, tippy shelf roads and challenging rock obstacles.
-Stock vehicles should have high ground clearance and good articulation.
-Skid plates recommended.
-Very remote location.
-Don't drive alone.

 The Coke Ovens are located on private property and the owner is aggressively protecting his ownership rights.
 Beware.